wendyverdonk93/docs/content/tools/partner-account-control/create-partner-account.md

 __Step 2:__ When logging into your account for the first time, a red button will be visible ‘Go to activation’  indicating that important documentation must be uploaded in order to proceed.
 This documentation is legally required for verification purposes related to your company and the Ultimate Beneficial Owners (UBO).

-Please kindly upload the following documents and follow the payment instruction:
+Please kindly upload the following documents and follow the payment instruction in the last step:

 *	Copy of a certified Chamber of Commerce extract (not older than six months).